Ringing in the Ears (Tinnitus)

 Conclusion

-Because Tinnitus may be symptomatic of a more serious disorder, it is important to have a thorough diagnostic hearing evaluation by Dr. Vowell, your Tulsa Audiologist, to determine if an underlying cause exists for your tinnitus.
+Because Tinnitus may be symptomatic of a more serious disorder, it is important to have a thorough diagnostic hearing evaluation by Dr. Vowell, your Tulsa Audiologist in Oklahoma, to determine if an underlying cause exists for your tinnitus.